Zoning Board of Appeals

 518-696-3789 ext.
 5

-Office hours are by appointment
+Office hours are Wednesdays and Fridays by appointment

-The ZBA meets once a month and is regularly scheduled to meet on the 3rd Monday of the month at 7:00PM in the Town of Day Town Hall community room.
-The exception is that if there are no agenda items the Planning Board will not meet.
-Check our calendar under Minutes/Agendas for past meeting minutes and upcoming meeting agendas.
+The Zoning Board of Appeals (ZBA) meets once a month, regularly scheduled to meet on the 3rd Monday of the month at 7:00PM in the Town of Day Town Hall community room.
+The exception is that if there are no agenda items the ZBA will not meet.
+The ZBA meeting calendar can be found on this websites front page Town Meeting Schedule.
+The Minutes/Agendas tab contain meeting minutes and agendas.
 Please note that if a holiday falls on a Monday, the meeting date would be moved to a Thursday that week.

 Current Board Members: